fusionby2030/moxie/docs/source/predicting_profiles.rst

 1. Normalize machine parameters

-  * Standardization
+  * Standardization |standardize_simple|

+    * For the moment this seems OK for a prototype, but in the future will check normalizing flows

   * Normalizing flows

-    * **if** standardization does not constrain machine parameters to normal distribution

 2. Generate density (and tempearture) profiles using VAEs and encode machine control parameters into latent spaces